danieloh0714/client-server/README.md

-Simple web server in using the socket library in Python.
+Simple client and server implementations using the socket library in Python.